Spectacular sights we lost in recent years

 The Haiku Stairs, Oahu, Hawaii, USA

-Honolulu City Council voted to permanently remove the staircase, and after a protracted process that saw objections from the community, the government is now in the process of dismantling the staircase altogether.
+Honolulu City Council voted to permanently remove the staircase in 2021, and, after a protracted process that saw objections from the local community, the government is now finally in the process of dismantling the staircase altogether.

 Pollocks Toy Museum, London, England